 The purpose of this policy is to provide for the health and safety of University of the Incarnate Word students, faculty, staff, and visitors and for the protection of UIW property.
 Rules have been established in order to meet the needs of pet owners while protecting UIW students, faculty, staff, and visitors who may use service animals, have fears, allergies, or which could cause a pet to interfere with that person's ability to work or study.
-For information on the UIW Pet Policy, please refer to specific information found https://mv.uiw.edu/safety/index.html.
+For information on the UIW Pet Policy, please refer to specific information found at https://my.uiw.edu/safety/documents-forms.html.